marcduiker/marcduiker.github.io/_posts/2015-10-21-ruling-the-continuous-integration-seas-with-sitecore-ship-part-1.md

  the static way instead of the dynamic way).
 - Correct package installation is never guaranteed to happen in the same way across all environments (or even at all!) because a developer needs to:
-  1. Wait until the regular deployment of files was finished,
+  1. Wait until the regular deployment of files is finished (if this takes long the next steps might be forgotten),
   2. Upload the _right_ packages,
   3. Install the packages in the _right_ order (_and_ select the _correct_ installation options).